 I’m having a hard time settling [into peace and love].
 But I am also feeling this strong pull to use my skill set, my communication skills or whatever I have to offer and seeing some very true things to do.
 That’s where I’m at.
 And, thank you.

-Gangaji: Ami.
-So full.
-So articulate. … And, I want to support you fully.
+Gangaji: Ami. … I want to support you fully.
 I understand what you’re saying.
 Sometimes we leave particular worlds behind, in your case: journalism and activism.
 We have perhaps been too ego-driven in them, and we recognize that to some degree.
 So, we retreat and develop our dive into the deeper aspects of ourselves.

 But finally, when we dive in all the way, we find there is no boundary between the world and God, or between the world and ourselves, or between anger and God, or between disappointment and God.
 We find we have full permission to be useful in this play of God, and then, that in itself becomes a deepening.